Rate-optimal Bayesian Simple Regret in Best Arm Identification

 We assume the following regularity condition for the prior distribution.
 For $i \in [K]$, let $\bmuex{i}$ be the set of $K-1$ parameters other than $\mu_i$.
 For $i,j \in [K]$, let $\bmuex{ij}$ be the set of $K-2$ parameters other than $\mu_i,\mu_j$.
 Let $\Hex{i}(\bmuex{i})$ be the joint cumulative density function of $\bmuex{i}$, and $\Hcond{i}(\mu_i|\bmuex{i})$ be the conditional cumulative density function of $\mu_i$ given $\bmuex{i}$.
 Define $\Hex{ij}(\bmuex{ij})$, $\Hcond{ij}(\mu_i,\mu_j|\bmuex{ij})$ in the same way.
 The following assumption concerns the existence of continuous derivatives of $\Hcond{i}(\mu_i|\bmuex{i})$ and $\Hcond{ij}(\mu_i,\mu_j|\bmuex{ij})$.

 \begin{assp}{\rm (Uniform continuity of the conditional probability density functions)} There exist conditional probability density functions $h_i(\mu_i|\bmuex{i})$ and $h_{ij}(\mu_i,\mu_j|\bmuex{ij})$ that are uniformly continuous.
-Namely, for every $\eps>0$ there exists $\delta(\eps)>0$ such that
+Namely, for every $\eps>0$ there exists $\delta = \delta(\eps)>0$ such that

-\end{assp} \begin{remark}{\rm (Uniform continuity)} Assumption \ref{assp_cont} is similar to that of \cite{lai1987}\footnote{Eq.~(3.17) in Theorem~3 of \cite{lai1987}.}; however, it is slightly stronger.
+\end{assp} \begin{remark}{\rm (Uniform continuity)} Assumption \ref{assp_cont} is similar to that of \citet{lai1987}\footnote{Eq.~(3.17) in Theorem~3 of \citet{lai1987}.}; however, it is slightly stronger.
 Namely, we assume the uniform continuity; $\delta$ in Eq.~\eqref{ineq_uniformcont} does not depend on $\bmu$.
 We also assume the uniform continuity of $h_{ij}(\mu_i,\mu_j|\bmuex{ij})$, which is required to bound the probability that three or more arms have very similar means. \end{remark} We consider Assumption \ref{assp_cont} to be satisfied by most distributions of interests.
-For example, it is satisfied when the joint distribution is Lipshitz continuous, as in the case that each $\mu_i$ is i.i.d. as the uniform prior.
+For example, it is satisfied when the joint distribution is Lipschitz continuous, as in the case that each $\mu_i$ is drawn from the uniform prior and not very strongly correlated with each other.
 However, the following demonstrates a situation in which Assumption \ref{assp_cont} does not hold.

-\begin{example}{\rm (Corner case excluded by Assumption \ref{assp_cont})} Let there be three arms. $\mu_1, \mu_2 \sim \Unif(0,1)$ are independent each other, and $\mu_3 = 1 - \mu_1$.
-That is, the variables are redundant.
+\begin{example}{\rm (Corner case excluded by Assumption \ref{assp_cont})} Let there be three arms.
+Parameters $\mu_1, \mu_2 \sim \Unif(0,1)$ are independent each other, and $\mu_3 = 1 - \mu_1$.
+That is, the parameters are redundant.
 This case violates Assumption \ref{assp_cont} because $h_3(\mu_3|\mu_1,\mu_2)$ has point mass on $1-\mu_1$ and is not continuous. \end{example}